 - employer minimum automatic enrolment workplace pension scheme contributions.

-Additional funding of £1,500 per job placement is provided to support young people to build their experience and help them move into sustained employment after they have completed their Kickstart funded job.
+Additional funding of £1,500 per job placement is provided to support young people to build their experience and help them move into sustained employment after they have completed their Kickstart funded job, along with £360 per job placement to cover admin costs.

 The Department of Work and Pensions will refer suitable candidates to job placements, and then the employer will interview and recruit to the roles.